RoShioLeo/After-the-Drizzle-Document/blocks-items/porcelain-teapot.md

 ## How to use

 - Right-clicking fluid block will contain that fluid into the Teapot, except Lava.
-Then you can place the Teapot on the ground.
+You can place the Teapot on the ground.

 - Right-clicking a Teapot placed on the ground with a Teacup or a Bottle will fill them with tea which is in the Teapot.